Part of playing a sport like Lacrosse is maintaining your equipment.

 Both its material and construction should be carefully considered in the design process.

 Rounding Up the Options

-The most significant con of this pocket is that it doesn’t come with a stringing kit.
-You will need to buy this separately.
+The only drawback of this mesh is that it doesn’t come with any string, and you have to buy separately.